ZcashFoundation/libbolt/docs/bolt_grant_proposal.md

 Schedule
 ========
+I anticipate the following timeline for when each milestone will be delivered:

-**Task 1 & 2: May 15, 2018** - These two tasks will be done in parallel and the design document will be reviewed by Ian Miers and Matthew Green.
+**Milestone 1 & 2: May 15, 2018** - The first two tasks will be done in parallel and the design document will be reviewed by Ian Miers and Matthew Green.

-**Task 3: June 15, 2018** - Will deliver the bidirectional payment construction implementation along with unit tests.
+**Milestone 3: June 15, 2018** - Will deliver the bidirectional payment construction implementation along with unit tests.

-**Task 4: July 1, 2018** - Will explore optimizations for the range proofs with assistance from Ian Miers.
+**Milestone 4: July 1, 2018** - Will explore optimizations for the range proofs with assistance from Ian Miers.
 Will refine the design document accordingly.

-**Task 5: July 31, 2018** - Will deliver the unidirectional payment construction implementation along with unit tests.
+**Milestone 5: July 31, 2018** - Will deliver the unidirectional payment construction implementation along with unit tests.
 Note that the unidirectional construction is considerably more complex than the bidirectional construction and thus may take longer.

 Budget and Justification
 ========================

-To ensure a high-quality implementation, I am estimating a budget of $30k to support the development of libbolt in Rust and exploring a possible Go implementation.
+To ensure a high-quality implementation, I am estimating a budget of $30k to support the development of libbolt in Rust and exploring a possible Go implementation after Rust version has been released.
 This budget reflects compensation of my effort over a three month period dedicated to this project.